jellyfin/jellyfin/README.md

 To instruct the server not to host the web content, there is a `nowebcontent` configuration flag that must be set.
 This can specified using the command line switch `--nowebcontent` or the environment variable `JELLYFIN_NOWEBCONTENT=true`.

 Since this is a common scenario, there is also a separate launch profile defined for Visual Studio called `Jellyfin.Server (nowebcontent)` that can be selected from the 'Start Debugging' dropdown in the main toolbar.

-#### Serving Over HTTPS

-The .NET Core SDK includes a certificate that can be used to serve content over HTTPS while developing.
-When running from Visual Studio, VS Code, or using `dotnet run`, this behavior is automatically enabled by setting the environment variable `ASPNETCORE_ENVIRONMENT=Development` and you can access the HTTPS version of the site at https://localhost:8920.

-By default, the development certificate is not trusted so you will see a security warning when you browse to the site over HTTPS.
-On most browsers you can easily bypass this warning and continue to the site.
-However, if you want to get rid of the warning, you can configure your machine to trust the development certificate by following the instructions in the [ASP.NET Core documentation](https://docs.microsoft.com/en-us/aspnet/core/security/enforcing-ssl#trust-the-aspnet-core-https-development-certificate-on-windows-and-macos).